jyourstone/jellyfin-smartplaylist-plugin/README.md

 1.  **Create Playlist**: This is where you build new playlists.
     -   Define the rules for including items.
     -   Choose the sort order.
+    -   Select which user should own the playlist.
-    -   Decide if the playlist should be public or private to your user.
+    -   Decide if the playlist should be public or private.
-2.  **Manage Playlists**: View all of your existing smart playlists.
+2.  **Manage Playlists**: View and edit all of your existing smart playlists.
     -   See the rules, sorting, and other details for each playlist.
+    -   Edit existing playlists to modify rules, ownership, or settings.
     -   Delete playlists you no longer need.
 3.  **Settings**: Configure global settings for the plugin.
     -   Set the default sort order for new playlists.